JetBrains-Research/KotlinMemoryModelResearch/design/atomicity.md

 Have the `Point` class not implement the `LooselyConsistentValue` marker interface, the only possible values that the read `Point p = ps[0]` can observe would be either `(0.0, 1.0)` or `(2.0, 3.0)`.

+To understand why the behavior may differ with or without `LooselyConsistentValue` interface in the example above, it is important to understand how the compiler can utilize this information.
+With the `LooselyConsistentValue` interface in place, the compiler/runtime can allocate the array of `Point` objects as a flat array of `double`-s.
+Write to this array then can be compiled as two stores to the individual elements of this array.
+However, if the `Point` class is atomic (does not implement `LooselyConsistentValue` interface), the compiler has to allocate the array as an array of references to `Point` objects, and then the write to this array becomes an atomic write of reference to a newly allocated `Point` object.

 #### Atomicity in LLVM